-Students will study one play, Macbeth.
+Students will study one play, either Merchant of Venice or The Tempest.
 Students will be expected to draw on their knowledge of Shakespeare to relate the play to its social, cultural and historical traditions. they will also need to identify and comment on the structural, organisational and presentational features of the text, as well as writer's use of language at word and sentence level.